 - Non-Householder Application form (PDF)

-Further information on whether you need or don't need planning permission, is also available on the Planning Portal website.
+Further information on whether you need or don't need planning permission, is also available on the Planning Portal website via the links below:

 Plans and drawings

 For professional assistance in submitting an application and for the supply of drawings (if required), please see a list of Accredited Partner Planning Agents (PDF) or go to the Planning Portal - Buy a Plan website.

 You can also use our online system to receive a quote from our Building Control Partner Agents: